 On this prototype which turned out to be slightly smaller than the poncho and what it can be, I sewed in a Tyvek bathtub floor (approx 210 grams) just to see how that works.
 I had to cut a piece which is slightly bigger than the tent floor then set the tent up on top of it, then carefully trimmed and pinned so that the floor was always bigger than it needed to be (this may mean a little excess at the corners) so that the floor doesn’t hinder the tent’s pegging out nice an taut

 I have now included a floor for the vestibule.
 I may also add some .7oz/yd2 nano bug mesh to the outside of the vestibule so that one can enjoy a night without beasties biting.
 This will add little more than an ounce.
 All the same it will be nice to have a tent which goes up in seconds (just right) and is ready to move right in.
 This tent goes up so fast I can imagine putting it up for lunch on wet days!

 NB: Here is a neat way to do the catenary curves: (http://www.tiergear.com.au/25/-make-your-own-adventure-blog) ‘using a length of 6mm dowel (or some other equivalent), and some heavy weights to keep it in place position the dowel so that it intersects the two corners and the mid catenary cut mark, and draw a line along the dowel.’

-PS: The tent has stood up perfectly to a very windy wet night – it looks no different to what it did when I set it up yesterday afternoon.
+PS: The tent has stood up perfectly to several very windy wet nights – it looks no different to what it did when I set it up.
 Inside perfectly dry.